 Your words matter.

-Use them for good not for ill.
+And that means you should only use them for good.
 As Madam Pomfrey once observed, words and thoughts can “leave deeper scars than almost anything else.”

 Imperfect actions and imperfect thoughts are perfectly perfect.

-No one is perfect all the time, but it’s what you do in the moments that define you.
+No one is perfect all the time, but it’s what you do after those imperfect moments that define you.
 What can you fix?
-What can you do better the next time you lash out at your friends in the middle of a quest to save the world?
+Or, what can you do better the next time you lash out at your friends in the middle of a quest to save the world?

 Trust that you’ll be strong enough when the time comes.

-Neville Longbottom begins the series as the most shy and clumsy kid at Hogwarts, hardly the one anyone would look to as a hero in the making.
-But that shy kid came out of his shell, and saved Harry and his friends by destroying the seventh and final Horcrux.
-Inside every kid lacking confidence and athletic ability is a hero waiting to be born.
+Neville Longbottom began the series as the most shy and clumsy kid at Hogwarts—hardly the one anyone would look to as a hero in the making.
+But that shy kid came out of his shell and saved Harry and his friends by destroying the seventh and final Horcrux.
+Inside every kid lacking confidence and athletic ability now there may still be a hero waiting to be born.

 Sometimes you’ve got to run full speed into a brick wall to see what’s on the other side.

-Do it with reckless abandon and you may be rewarded with a magical journey.
-You also might smash your head into solid brick, but you won’t know until you take the leap of faith.
+Do it with reckless abandon and you might just be rewarded with a magical journey.
+You also might smash your head into solid brick, but you won’t know either way unless you take the leap of faith.

 Tell someone how you feel.
 It matters.

-No character better expressed the complexity of being human than Severus Snape.
-He was kind of a jerk who had a love-hate relationship with Mr. Harry Potter.
-He has no problem demonstrating how Harry annoyed him, but he played his cards close to the chest when it came to his admiration and, ultimately, protectiveness towards Harry.
-He died before Harry was able to thank him for saving his life (on multiple occasions), and Snape never got the chance to tell Harry how much he really cared.
-Don’t be like Snape!
+Harry and Snape’s love-hate relationship was one for the books (and the movies), and Snape had no problem demonstrating how much the young wizard annoyed him.
+But when it came to his admiration and, ultimately, protectiveness towards Harry, he played his cards close to the chest.
+In fact, he died before Harry was able to thank him for saving his life (on multiple occasions) and never got the chance to tell Harry how much he really cared.
+Speak up before it’s too late!

 Just because someone isn’t talkative and outwardly warm doesn’t mean they don’t have a lot to say.

-Professor Minerva McGonagall’s still waters run deep.
-Her stern exterior masked an intense loyalty and boundless love.
-Next time you meet somebody who seems emotionally closed off and overly strict, don’t be too quick to rush to judgment.
-With some people you need to look deeper.
+McGonagall’s still waters run deep, but her stern exterior masked an intense loyalty and boundless love.
+So, next time you meet somebody who seems emotionally closed off and overly strict, don’t be too quick to rush to judgment.
+With some people, you just need to look deeper.

 There’s always a way to defeat a dragon.

 And no two muggles or wizards are going to do it the same.
-Trust that you can do it in your own way.
+Trust that your instincts won’t lead you astray.

 There’s magic in the ordinary if you look for it.

-In the end, it came down to a stone, a stick, friends, family, and a cape.
-Nothing out of the ordinary but when combined they saved (and destroyed) two different worlds.
-Be careful what you value; the simplest things can be more powerful.
+In the end, it came down to a stone, a stick, friends, family, and a cloak.
+Nothing out of the ordinary, but when combined, they had an indelible effect on everyone who came in contact with them.
+Be careful what you value: the simplest things—those that might otherwise go overlooked—are often the most powerful.

 The story never ends in our minds because we’re all a part of Harry Potter’s history and his future.
-It’s the reader, the re-reader, the viewer, the theater attendee, the illustrator, the fanfiction writer, and librarian that all still turn every once in a while to Hogwarts, just to see what’s happening and maybe get a little advice on how solve something in our muggle world.
-And for more amazing, unforgettable—albeit (possibly) nonfictional—stories, check out the The Biggest Folk Hero in Every State.
+It’s the reader, the re-reader, the viewer, the theater attendee, the illustrator, the fan-fiction writer, and the librarian that all still turn to Hogwarts every once in awhile, just to see what’s happening and maybe get a little advice on how solve something in our own muggle world.
+And for more fascinating things, check out the 50 Incredible Things You Never Knew Existed.